 he best scenario, nothing terrible happens.
 On the worst side, you might suffer from food poisoning.
 Angel food batter is prepared with raw egg whites and flour.
 As you might have known, eggs are prone to Salmonella contamination.
 Next to that, flour may contain E. coli.
 Both can cause food poisoning.
 Therefore, it is generally not recommended to taste raw cake batter or cookie dough.

 Whether you have leftovers or want to bake in advance, you can always freeze angel food cake.
-Freeze it as a whole or pre-sliced.
+Freeze cake as a whole or pre-sliced.
 The former works well if you’re going to impress your guests, while the latter is handy for serving.

 So, no more reason to discard leftovers of this light, delicate cake.
 Wrap it properly and toss it in the freezer.
 Whenever your craving strikes, pull out a slice and enjoy it with your favorite toppings!